-The Urban Lab provides a research environment that engages in rigorous investigation using a combination of methods.
-Design methods include spatial analysis, visual research, case study research, workshops, speculative design, and ‘live’ projects analysed and explored iteratively.
-Textual methods include discursive research and analysis in the history, theory and criticism of architecture, urban planning and aligned fields.
+Research methods commonly employed in the Urban Laboratory include spatial analysis, visual research, case study research, workshops, speculative design, and ‘live’ projects analysed and explored iteratively.
+Textual methods include discursive research and analysis into architecture, urban planning and aligned fields.
 Outcomes comprise built works, propositional plans, designs and speculations, academic publications, industry publications and reports, and commentary and intellectual leadership on urban issues in the public domain.

-Research projects include ARC Discovery and Linkage Projects and commissioned research from industry or government.
-Academics from the Department of Architecture work on these projects in collaboration with a variety of partners such as government departments and agencies, the design and urban planning professions, community groups, as well as academics from across Monash University and other institutions.
+Academics from the Department of Architecture work on these projects in collaboration with a variety of partners including government departments and agencies, industry, the design and urban planning professions, community groups, as well as academics from across Monash University and other institutions.